Son clinches Tottenham's 3-2 win over Southampton in FA Cup - WHIZ News

 LONDON (AP) — Son Heung-min’s late penalty secured Tottenham’s progress in the FA Cup on Wednesday, clinching a 3-2 victory over Southampton in a fourth-round replay.

-Son was awarded the penalty despite going down under minimal contact from goalkeeper Angus Gunn, and coverted it himself in the 87th minute.
+Son was awarded the penalty despite going down under minimal contact from goalkeeper Angus Gunn, and converted it himself in the 87th minute.

 Tottenham will host another Premier League club, Norwich, in the fifth round in the first week of March.